 What is Infusion Therapy?

-Infusion therapy or infusion refers to medications delivered intravenously or an IV administration to the patient.
+Infusion therapy, or infusion, refers to medications delivered intravenously or an IV administration to the patient.
 Sometimes infusion medications are referred to as injectables or intramuscular and subcutaneous injections.
-Infusion, intravenous or injectable methods of drug delivery are typically used when oral or pill medications are insufficient or unavailable.
-Many of the newest medications are Biologic (made or derived from living cells) and cannot be taken orally because they will not remain effective after exposure to the digestive system.
+Infusion, intravenous, or injectable methods of drug delivery are typically used when oral or pill medications are insufficient or unavailable.
+Many of the newest medications are biologics (made or derived from living cells) and cannot be taken orally because they will not remain effective after exposure to the digestive system.

 Conditions Treated with Infusion Therapy